-The Oceanographic Center is part of Nova Southeastern University (NSU).
-The main campus of NSU is in Davie, Florida, consists of 314 acres with general-purpose athletic fields and NCAA Division II-qualifying soccer and baseball fields.
+The main campus in Davie, Florida, consists of 314 acres with general-purpose athletic fields and NCAA Division II-qualifying soccer and baseball fields.
 Facilities house the central administration offices; the Health Professions Division; the Farquhar College of Arts and Sciences; the Graduate School of Humanities and Social Sciences; the Graduate School of Computer and Information Sciences; the Shepard Broad Law Center; the Center for Psychological Studies; the H. Wayne Huizenga School of Business and Entrepreneurship; the Mailman Segal Center for Human Development; the University School (grades pre-k-12); the Alvin Sherman Library, Research, and Information Technology Center; the Miami Dolphins Training Facility; the Don Taft University Center; and University Park Plaza.